Wild Moors uses a broad range of strategic campaigns to ensure the uplands of Britain are respected, restored and protected.

 Wild Moors launched a campaign in 2014 to restore nature on corporately-owned moors by ending grouse shooting.
 By presenting agenda-setting research and investigations showing how grouse shooting agreements are resulting in wildlife persecution and environmental damage, we have secured a transition to nature-friendly moorland management across a large and growing section of northern England’s uplands.

 Wild Moors has conducted agenda-setting investigations into wildlife persecution and environmental damage on grouse moors.

 In 2020, we launched an innovative new campaign to introduce grouse moor licensing to help migrate the uplands from an ecologically-degraded condition to a healthy and functioning environment.
-We’re calling on the government to introduce this legal mechanism to drive a transition away from intensive and harmful management and shut down grouse moors implicated in wildlife crime and environmental damage.
+We’re calling on the UK government to introduce this legal mechanism to drive a transition away from intensive and harmful management and shut down grouse moors implicated in wildlife crime and environmental damage.

 Our campaign has secured early progress with the government currently performing a review into the effectiveness of wildlife protection laws in England.